 - Account for the potential of different representations, encodings and transformations of text, structured and unstructured.

-- Apply state-of-the-art deep transfer learning to classify unstructured data.
+- Apply state-of-the-art deep transfer learning to classify

 - Integrate theoretical and applied knowledge within the field of Social Data Science and formulate compelling research questions given an unstructured dataset.